 Mum spent over 20 years working at the local hospice.
 Her job involved supporting families around the death of a loved one, and the outpouring of stories from local people after her death showed just how good she was at it.
 The day after she died we found a recording from a local radio interview she’d given years ago about the work of the hospice.
 She spoke eloquently about how people should talk openly about death, should get ready for it and then get on with living.
 It was amazing to hear her speaking so coherently, to hear her laugh, to hear Bridget being Bridget.
 A video my sister saw on social media reminded me of that recording, as well as making me feel better about Mum’s last hours.
 It also made me want to try and put all of these ideas down in one place.
 Writing these blogs has always been difficult for me; sharing such personal stuff doesn’t come easily to me, but at the same time it’s always been therapeutic.
 And, in the same way that we hoped sharing these blogs would get people talking about dementia more openly, if any of it can get people talking more openly about death and about grieving (myself included) then all the better.

-And finally… Here’s another short film that covers a lot of the ideas above.
-I’ve found all of these links really helpful so wanted to put them all in one place in case they could be useful to others.
+Some other links… Here’s another short film that covers a lot of the ideas above.
+The Griefcast podcast manages to explore grief and death and make you laugh (and sometimes cry) at the same time.
+I’ve found these resources really helpful so wanted to put them all in one place in case they could be useful to others.
 If you have any links you’d like to share please include them in the comments.